 They do this by fronting the money received upon payment made by customers directly to your business account, effectively eliminating the delay found in multi-party payment processing.
 Therefore, they are not to be mistaken for business bank accounts.

-Another good alternative would be PSPs (Payment Service Provider) like Square and Paypal.
-They operate under the same principle as their counterparts but they’re easier to set up, faster and more cost-efficient in the long run.
+Another good alternative would be PSPs (Payment Service Providers) like Square and Paypal.
+They operate under the same principle as their counterparts but they’re easier to set up, faster, and more cost-efficient in the long run.

 Prepare necessary documentation